• Skip to primary navigation

 • To a high-speed blender or a food processor, add silken tofu, olive oil, water, and the bouillon cube.
 Blend on high until completely smooth and creamy.

-160g (¾ cup) silken tofu, 2 tablespoon water or vegetable broth, 2 tablespoon olive oil, 1 bouillon cube
+160g (¾ cup) silken tofu, 2 tablespoon water, 2 tablespoon olive oil, 1 bouillon cube

 • To a mixing bowl, add the vital wheat gluten, and the spices- smoked paprika, poultry seasoning, nutritional yeast, garlic powder, salt, and black pepper.
 Mix to combine.
 Then, add the blended tofu mixture.